top of page

 I found my love of scent early into my career, working with some really amazing fashion photographers at the top of their game.
 They used to send me off to Selfridges and Harrods to find candles for our studio and location shoots, and I had the best time wondering the counters, smelling candles made by companies who served emperors of France.
 Of course I could never afford these works of art myself, so I set about finding a way to make my own.

-I started with essential oils, blending and composing scents that would fill my home with smells reminiscent of those royal blends (not always successfully I might point out!).
-I learned the properties of each oil, every family, their favourite places to grow, their strengths and weaknesses, dabbled in candle-making but didn't get very far (I didn't like that the most successful products tended to be by-products of the oil industry) and tried out my first almond oil perfumes.
+I started with essential oils, blending and composing scents that would fill my home with smells reminiscent of those royal blends.
+I learned the properties of each oil, it's family, it's favourite places to grow, strengths and weaknesses.

-I quickly realised that, although those oils were and are a joy to behold (I still venture upstairs with a glass of wine sometimes and revel in their olfactory beauty - what a world we live in where a plant can exude such heavenly smells!), they had a limit - the scents are structures in themselves, tall and grand and stately, but I found I could only go so far in constructing new and lasting scents of my own.
+I quickly realised that, although those oils were and are a joy to behold - what a world we live in where a plant can exude such heavenly scents! - they had a limit; the scents are chemical structures in themselves, tall and grand and stately, but I found I could only go so far in constructing new and long-lasting scents of my own.

 I saw myself as an architect with no qualification; just a nose and a determination; part witch brewing potions in her forest home, part crazy scientist trying to find the life in his creations.
-Aroma chemicals are often constituents of a scent, and the wonder of their worth is the ability to construct the idea of a smell, rather than the scent itself; instead of a rose I could make a walk in the garden on a hot summer's day; instead of smokey wood I could paint a campsite in a pine forest, the damp wind blowing the soggy fallen leaves off a frozen lake.
+Aroma chemicals are often constituents of a scent, and the wonder of their worth is the ability to construct the idea of a smell, rather than the scent itself; instead of a rose I could make a walk in the garden on a hot summer's day; instead of smoky wood I could paint a campsite in a pine forest, the damp wind blowing soggy leaves over an open fire.

 And finally I am confident enough to share those creations with you